Shy Girls: Timeshare EP

 In 2013, Vidmar released his first single, "Under Attack", on SoundCloud.
 Pitchfork called the track "thrilling", "a devastating slow jam that knows just how long to withhold its pleasures" and Noisey named the track the 5th best song of 2013.
 Subsequently, his debut EP Timeshare was released in October of that year, garnering positive attention from many music publications and blogs.

 Following the success of Timeshare, Shy Girls toured as the opening act for Haim on their 2014 US tour.
 Later that year he also went on to tour as the opening act for neo soul godfather Maxwell and Swedish electronic act Little Dragon.

 4WZ Mixtape

 On February 4, 2015, Vidmar released a free 13-track mixtape, 4WZ, named after a radio station from his hometown.
-The mixtape featured appearances from Tei Shi, Rome Fortune, Antwon, and Junglepussy.
+The mixtape featured appearances from Tei Shi, Rome Fortune and Antwon.

 Salt and Bird on the Wing

 Vidmar's debut full-length album, Salt, was released on January 20, 2017.
 After a two year hiatus, he released the follow-up album, Bird on the Wing, in 2019 via the RCA imprint, Keep Cool.